Leleat/Tiling-Assistant/GUIDE.md

 ### Hidden Settings

 This is a hidden settings page.
 It contains minor, debugging, advanced and experimental settings.
 You can access it by clicking the `Advanced...` menu item, which appears when clicking the titlebar button.

-### Deprecated Settings

-Some settings are deprecated and won't be shown in the preference window any more unless they have a non-default value set before they were deprecated or via the gsetting.